patrick-5546/notes/docs/setup/cli/unix-cli.md

 ## Shell: Zsh

-Zsh is a shell for Linux (and thus WSL).
+Zsh is a shell for Unix.
 My setup repository contains scripts that installs my packages, plugins, and configuration files.

 ### Nvm